What is Network Security? Definition, Tools and Jobs

 Methods

-There are several advanced strategies and forms of network security you would want to roll out to incorporate this kind of defence in depth.
+There are several advanced strategies and forms of network security you would want to roll out to incorporate this kind of defense in depth.
 The following schema is used by Cisco, a network infrastructure firm, to break down the various forms of network security.
 Although some of it is told by their product categories, it helps think about the different ways to protect a network.

 Access control: You should be able to prevent your network from being accessed by unauthorized users and devices.
 Users who are given access to the network should only function with the limited set of resources they have been permitted.